DataSF/datasf.github.io/showcase/datascience/_posts/2018-01-11-preserving-art-for-the-future.md

 <figcaption>The lefthand image is Untitled, 2015 by Amy Ellingson, a 10 foot tall, 109 foot long, mosaic mural located at SFO terminal 3.
 On the right is Jugs on Jugs, 1960 by Robert Arneson, 27 inch tall glazed ceramic stoneware vase.
 These two pieces have different restoration needs based on material, location and size.</figcaption>

-## What We Did: Revised cost formula and forecasting improves estimates and helps prioritize pieces
+## Analytics: Revised cost formula and forecasting improves estimates and helps prioritize pieces

 Fortunately, the Arts Commission had already taken significant steps to pin down this tricky estimate.
 Using their expert knowledge of art preservation they had identified the core factors listed above, and had already developed the foundation of a formula to estimate the costs.